MichaelCurrin/react-quickstart/docs/usage.md

 ESLint has been configured, but if you try to use it, you get warnings about packages which are missing.
 The idea is not to diverge from the original `create-react-app` packages, so this template does not add extra parts for linting.

-Hopefully you can still get the linting you need from the `react-script` commands.
+Hopefully you can still get the linting you need from the `react-scripts` commands.